-The Marion County Wellfield Education Corporation (or MCWEC) is a not-for-profit corporation established in 1996 by the Marion County Wellfield Protection Zoning Ordinance to help support the prevention of contamination to the groundwater resources of Marion County through public awareness and education.
+The Marion County Wellfield Education Corporation (or MCWEC) is a not-for-profit corporation established in 1996 by the Marion County Wellfield Protection Zoning Ordinance to help support the prevention of contamination to the groundwater resources of Marion County, Indiana through public awareness and education.

 As part of that mission, MCWEC provides businesses with technical support to improve chemical and waste management practices to minimize the likelihood of releases into the aquifers supplying drinking water.

 MCWEC is funded by the water utilities of Marion County (Citizens’ Energy, City of Lawrence, and Speedway Waterworks) through water use fees with additional support from the City-County Council of Marion County and Indianapolis.